OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 - genome
 - bacterium

 I'll show you how to tind the average read length in class.
-I picked this sample: SRX3577904
+Lets pick this sample for the purpose of the exercise: SRX3577904
+It is labeled as "Uncultivated genome  	Shewanella sp.".
+Lets see if we can confirm this.
+Start by getting your data and trimming the reads.
+Don't worry about trimming adapters.

 ```sh
 fastq-dump -I --split-files SRX3577904 -X 400000